AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/streaming.md

 ---
 # Collect streaming data using source connectors and APIs

-[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
-The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for retrieving data from a streaming source connector and bringing them to [!DNL Experience Platform] using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).
+This tutorial covers the steps for retrieving data from a streaming source connector and bringing them to Experience Platform using the [[!DNL Flow Service] API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started